noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

 ### typography

+- typeface: (general) the design of a collection of glyphs (letters numbers symbols)
+  - have to be considered within the context their used (heading, paragraph, cta, logo, etc)
+  - using different typefaces (vs different fonts of a typeface) takes some care, like choosing colors in palette
+- font: (specific) a specific size, weight, or style of a typeface (regular, bold italic)
+- main theme
+  - typography is about usability first
+  - ^ then about emotion second
+- font types
+  - monospace: each glyph has the same width; useful for designing visual structures
+  - serif: aids reability by adding accents to ends of some glyphs
+    - didone
+    - slab
+    - old style
+  - sans-serif: doesnt have accents
+    - humanist
+    - geometric
+    - grotesk

+#### font attributes

+- font-weight: thin, extra light, regular, medium, semi bold, bold, extra bold, black
+  - variable fonts: use numbers instead of words, e.g. 600 would be a good bold (imo)
+- font-size: creates hierarchy, guides the user through the page
+  - you want to set a base font in px, then all used font sizes in em/rem
+- light-height: how tall a line of text is, affects readability
+  - always express as a unitless number representing a multiple of the defined font size

+#### generalities

 - set font-size to vw (viewport width) so it scales with the viewport
 - use repetitive styles across similar elements
 - use hierarchy wisely